What are Shares?

 3 mins

-Shares are essentially units of ownership in a company.
-When individuals or institutional investors buy shares, they acquire a portion of the company and become shareholders.
-The total number of shares a company issues is known as its "capital stock" or "equity."
+A share is essentially a unit of ownership in a company.
+When individuals or institutional investors purchase it, they acquire a portion of the company and become shareholders.
+The total number issued by a company is known as its "capital stock" or "equity."
 Shareholders have the right to vote on certain company matters, such as the election of the board of directors and major corporate decisions.
-Additionally, they may receive dividends—payments from the company's profits—and enjoy the potential for capital appreciation as the company grows.
+Additionally, they may receive dividends—payments from the company’s profits—and benefit from potential capital appreciation as the company grows.

 There are different kinds of shares you can buy in the stock market.